kubocd/kubocd-doc/docs/user-guide/alternate-schema-format.md

 The presence or absence of the `$schema:` key is what KuboCD uses to distinguish between standard and KuboCD schema formats.

-This simplified schema is explained further in the [Schema Reference](schemas.md).